shokouhMotamedi/TodaysNews/README.md

 3- Retrofit with Kotlin Coroutine for API Call

+4- Assed the Readme file to project using a pull request

-4- Add onNewsClick and onAddToFavorite
+4- Actions onNewsClick and onAddToFavorite